knickels/Player-Stage-Manual/WORLDFILES.md

 > `> playerv --blobfinder:0`

-> This will open two windows, one containing the simulation and another
-> containing a "remote control".
-See [the playerv documentation](http://playerstage.sourceforge.net/doc/Player-3.0.2/player/group__util__playerv.html)
-> for details.

 The last sensor that needs adding to Bigbob is the laser, which will be used to detect whenever a piece of rubbish has been collected, the laser's